SiemensIndustrialEdgeITA/edge-postgresql/README.md

   - [License & Legal Information](#license-&-legal-information)
   -
 ## Introduction
-The **edge-postgresql** application allows you to manage **Object-Relational Databases (ORDs)** directly on Edge Devices, not only in terms of building and managing a database, but also in terms of backups and restores of data previously stored locally.
+The **edge-postgresql** application allows to manage **Object-Relational Databases (ORDs)** directly on Edge Devices, not only in terms of building and managing a database, but also in terms of backups and restores of data previously stored locally.

 As shown in the figure below, the application consists of three different microservices, described in details in the next paragraphs:
 * edge-postgresql